 Here we show how to build a weak common coin against a weakly adaptive adversary.

 One way to think about this model is that the adversary is adaptive but needs one round of delay to take action in order to corrupt parties.
-This is in contrast to a strongly adaptive adversary which can corrupt parties after seeing what messages they sent and even claw back messages in the same round it corrupts.
+This is in contrast to an adaptive adversary which can corrupt parties immediately after seeing what messages they sent, and a strong adaptive adversary that can also * and even claw back messages in the same round it corrupts.

-A weak common coin for minority omission failures against a weakly adaptive adversary
+A weak common coin for minority omission failures against a weak adaptive adversary

 A weak common coin for round $j$ has the following properties:

-Unpredictable: The coin value for round $j$ cannot be predicted before the beginning of round $j$.
+Unpredictable: The coin value for round $j$ cannot be predicted before seeing the round $j$ messages.

 $\epsilon$-correct: for any $b \in {0,1}$, with probability at least $\epsilon$, all parties output $b$.
 In particular, here we will aim for $1/4$-correct.